 Five year housing land supply - Christchurch and East Dorset

-The National Planning Policy Framework (NPPF) 2012 requires all planning authorities to identify and update annually a supply of specific deliverable sites sufficient to provide five years worth of housing against their housing requirements, taking in to account any previous shortfall in delivery and with an additional 5% buffer to be moved forward from later in the plan period.
+The National Planning Policy Framework (NPPF) requires all planning authorities to identify and update annually a supply of specific deliverable sites sufficient to provide five years worth of housing against their housing requirements, taking in to account any previous shortfall in delivery and with an additional buffer to be moved forward from later in the plan period.

 This is an interim document and will be updated as necessary when the Government publishes the results of the Housing Delivery Test.
-As of the date of this updated 2017 document, Christchurch and East Dorset Councils demonstrate a 5 year land supply and is calculated at 5.45 years of supply.
+As of the date of this 2018 interim document, Christchurch and East Dorset Councils currently demonstrate a 5 year land supply and is calculated at 5.45 years of supply.

 The prediction of housing completions has been informed by evidence in the Strategic Housing Land Availability Assessments, pre-application meetings with the prospective developers and planning permissions where they have been issued.
 This information is supplemented with residential monitoring information and discussions with Development Management and policy colleagues.
-It has identified a 5 year supply of 3,930 units.
-This meets the requirement of the National Planning Policy Framework (NPPF) as it provides for the 5 year requirement of 3,855 which incorporates a 5% buffer and Core Strategy plan shortfall, with 75 surplus dwellings.
+It has identified a 5 year supply of 4,384 units.

 The Strategic Housing Land Availability Assessment reports for Christchurch and East Dorset explain further how the 5 year requirement is calculated.